 - Swelling in one or more areas of the knee

 - A grating sensation or crunching feeling when you use your knee

 If your doctor suspects you may have knee osteoarthritis, he or she will perform a physical examination and order some tests to help diagnose your problem.
 These may include:

 Most patients who come to see us for a consultation want to leave with a plan of action.
 Depending on the information your knee specialist can gather from your clinical exam, as well as your imaging studies, he or she will try to provide you a treatment plan that day.

 Whether your knee osteoarthritis is mild or severe, your doctor will most likely recommend certain lifestyle changes to reduce stress on your knee joints.
 Other non-surgical pain management strategies may include:

 - Physical therapy

 - Steroid injections

-- Over-the-counter pain medications such as acetaminophen, nonsteroidal anti-inflammatory drugs (NSAIDs) or topical pain relieving creams
+- Over-the-counter pain medications such as acetaminophen, nonsteroidal anti-inflammatory drugs or topical pain relieving creams

-Patients with early to mid-stage knee osteoarthritis may be good candidates for MAKOplasty partial knee resurfacing.
-If you have advanced OA, your doctor may recommend total knee replacement.
+Patients with early- to mid-stage knee osteoarthritis may be good candidates for MAKOplasty® partial knee replacement.
+If you have advanced knee osteoarthritis, your doctor may recommend total knee replacement.